TebogoNakampe/psucse_grocerycaffenet/README.md

 Caffe is a framework for deep learning which is developed by Berkeley AI Research (BAIR).

-Since Caffe supports both CPU and GPU(NVIDIA/AMD/INTEL) based on C++/CUDA/OpenCL, and provides wrapper APIs for python and matlab, users can easily run Caffe on their machines by adjusting confiuration.
+Since Caffe supports both CPU and GPU (NVIDIA/AMD/INTEL) based on C++/CUDA/OpenCL, and provides wrapper APIs for python and matlab, users can easily run Caffe on their machines by adjusting confiuration.

-It has numerous implementation of general layers used in CNNs; like convolution, response normalization, maximum/average pooling, rectified linear activation (relu), sigmoid activation, etc.
+It has numerous implementation of general layers used in CNNs; like convolution, response normalization, maximum/average pooling, rectified linear activation (ReLU), sigmoid activation, etc.
 Using the layers, our own model can be trained from scratch.
 In the meantime, Caffe provides several CNN references such as AlexNet, GoogleNet, and CaffeNet.
 Therefore, practitioners can benefit from the pre-trained networks to generate byproduct without wasting huge amount of time for duplication.
 In this project, we choose CaffeNet.